smo0ths/UE4CommOpti/README.md

 for NVIDIA users:

-Turn on Message-signaled interrupts (MSIs)
+Turn on Message-signaled interrupts (MSIs) (better than line based interrupt method)

 Adjust image settings set to Performance and apply then Select Use the advanced 3D image settings and apply